 The drive and determination that people have to keep these wonderful old aircraft flying is inspirational, and I hope that here at The Vintage Aviation Echo my colleagues and I might be able to share some of this passion.

 I’ve held a keen interest in aircraft since I was taken to a Fire Engine Rally at Duxford in 1986, at the ripe old age of two!
 From then, my fascination with flight really developed and I gained a particular interest in the history and human aspect of aviation.
 That resonates as strongly as ever nearly 30 years later.

 Many of my fondest airshow memories have occurred at legendary venues such as Duxford and Old Warden, whilst not neglecting the more modern delights on offer at the likes of the revered Mildenhall Air Fete and the Royal International Air Tattoo.
 I was fortunate enough to see many of the air display greats such as Ray and Mark Hanna, Stephen and Nick Grey, Hoof Proudfoot and many others over the years, and that has given me the utmost respect for those who preserve our aviation heritage.

-Having been an occasional contributor to Global Aviation Resource since 2011, I look forward to the new challenges that The Vintage Aviation Echo offers.
+Having been an occasional contributor to Global Aviation Resource from 2011 to 2016, I look forward to the new challenges that The Vintage Aviation Echo offers.